Armani-T/Sankore/README.md

 ![Updating my reading position](assets/update-page-2.png)

-## Contributing Guide
+## Contributing

-Please use GitHub issues for any bug reports or feature requests.
+Please use GitHub issues to make any bug reports or feature requests.

 1. Create your branch by forking `origin/main`.
 2. Fix the bug/Create the feature.
 3. Push your changes.
 4. Open a pull request.

+`black` is the code formatter used throughout the codebase, you should run it on your code before pushing it.

+Commit messages and pull requests must have a title.
+A description can be included if the title alone isn't self-explanatory or isn't clear enough.
+The title should be in the active voice like a command.

 ## Meta